 Samuel Beckett is on Twitter, and perhaps we should not be surprised.
 As a playwright, he was what we would now call an “early adopter” of modern technology.
 His 1958 play Krapp’s Last Tape made revolutionary use of the reel-to-reel tape recorder the same year RCA manufactured full-size cassettes for home use.
 His works for radio and television—including All That Fall, which is being presented as part of the 2016 White Light Festival—stretched each medium to their technical limits, producing sights and sounds that had never before been broadcast.
 And it’s not just his engagement with technology that makes Beckett a natural candidate for Twitter: his compact observations and incisive remarks are perfectly trimmed for our social media age.

-This is an excerpt from an article entitled ‘@SamuelBBeckett: Tweets for Everyday Life’, published by New York City’s Lincoln Center.
+This article was originally published as ‘@SamuelBBeckett: Tweets for Everyday Life’ on the New York City’s Lincoln Center website.